APCSA-Turin/final-project-chenzhil1/Walkthrough.md

 \-This method handles user selection of two choices \
 \-It takes in the sceneID and selection

+    public void handleAfternoonChoice(String action, String name, GameLogic game, Stage stage)
+\-Used to direct scene for afternoon actions \
+\-Used switch to differetiate between choices \
+\-Also force a scene to prompt the user to return home based on time

+    public void handleEveningChoice(String action, String name, GameLogic game, Stage stage)
+\-Used to direct scene for evening actions \
+\-Used switch to differetiate between choices \
+\-Also force a scene to prompt the user to eat dinner and shower based on time

 ### Map.java
 This class deals with any location related API calls and storing data used for GameLogic class